coderofsalvation/hypermediatic/RFC_HYPERMEDIATIC.md

 5. Tagging/Classifying nodes or items is supported (like `class` in HTML)
 6. Naming nodes or items is supported (like `id` in HTML, or object names in glTF)
 7. Positioning the user in 2D/3D is supported (like a spawn-point in games, or URI Fragment-jump-to-page-position in HTML)

+## Native top-level URL browsin

+1. if an extension or mimetype is unknown
+1. search the fileformat store for supported fileformatviewers (and offer installation)
+1. search the browser extension store for fileformat-related support (and offer installation)

 # Hypermediatic as a selfmodulating synthesizer